Quickstart: use the Azure Stack administration portal

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-There are two portals in Azure Stack; the administrator portal and the user portal (sometimes referred to as the tenant portal.)
-As an Azure Stack operator, you can use the administrator portal for day-to-day management and operations of Azure Stack.
+There are two portals in Azure Stack; the administration portal and the user portal (sometimes referred to as the tenant portal.)
+As an Azure Stack Operator, you use the administration portal for day-to-day management and operations of Azure Stack.

 Access the administrator portal